Karthickpk11/Coding-Era/Code_Testing_2.md

 ```

-## 8. Find the odd and even aray elements in java streams
+## 8. Find the odd and even aray elements Using java streams

 ```java